How to Fix Error Code: 0x8007025D When Installing Windows?

 For optimal results, create the bootable USB media on a separate computer before using it on your own.

-In such instances, it’s advisable to download the files again from the official Microsoft page for Windows and start the installation process anew.
+In such instances, download the files again from the official Microsoft page for Windows and start the installation process anew.
 To see if this resolves the problem, try deselecting the ‘Recommended Windows settings’ during the setup.

 5. Run a Memory Diagnostic